 4. Technical hangups

-Finally, if you’re in a position where you can work from home, your work is likely heavily dependent on technology.
+Finally, if you’re in a position where you can work from home, whether you're a teacher, call center customer service agent or one of the many jobs which have migrated online, your work is likely heavily dependent on technology.
 You’ll need to communicate with coworkers and managers via video conferences and chat-based apps like Microsoft Teams and Slack.
 Internet outages as well as hardware and software issues can all hinder your productivity while working from home.

 Eliminate Distractions and Boost Productivity with These 10 Tips